Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 Cons
 	Zeek
-		The analysis is done out of the ZEEK
+		The analysis is done out of the Zeek, manually or by automation Snort
+		Hard to detect complex threats

+Common Use Case
+	Zeek
+		Network monitoring.
+In-depth traffic investigation.
+Intrusion detecting in chained events.
+	Snort
+		Intrusion detection and prevention.
+Stop known attacks/threats.

+<h3> Zeek Architecture </h3>
+Zeek has two primary layers; "Event Engine" and "Policy Script Interpreter".
+The event engine layer is where the packets are processed; it is called the event core and is responsible for describing the even without focusing on event details.